ugupta62/trajshaper/README.md

 [ INFO] [1681691712.562207569]: VER: 1.1: OS software:         050e00ff (0000000000000000)

 ```
 In the px4-gazebo terminal, type `commander takeoff` for taking off and run the waypoint_navigator.py file.
-Then in the same terminal type `commander mode offboard` to engage the offboard command and you can see the quadrotor following the trajectory defined in the waypoint_navigator.py file.
+Then in the same terminal type `commander mode offboard` to engage the offboard command.
+In order to engage the trajectory tracking, in a new terminal, type `rosparam set /is_navigation_started True`.

 ## Other relevant files
 overview of the project